 Knee Replacement Surgery: For the most serious knee injuries, replacement of the knee joint may be necessary.
 During knee replacement surgical procedures, damaged cartilage and bone are removed, and an artificial joint, typically made from metal alloys and plastics, is inserted in their place.
 Knee replacement surgery can help to significantly improve a patient’s quality of life.

 At Hach & Rose, LLP, our dedicated legal professionals understand just how difficult recovering from a knee injury can be, particularly if significant medical intervention is necessary to alleviate the problem.
-Contact our offices today by calling us at (212) 779-0057 to speak with a qualified member of our legal staff and learn more about what we may be able to do to help you pursue the compensation you need for any injury-related expenses you have incurred.
+Contact our personal injury attorneys today by calling us at (212) 779-0057 to speak with a qualified member of our legal staff and learn more about what we may be able to do to help you pursue the compensation you need for any injury-related expenses you have incurred.